By Ashok Prasad, Founder, Niyyam

 SIP vs Lump Sum After Restart

-Advanced Insight: Think Long-Term
+Advanced Insight: Focus on Long-Term Discipline

 Stopping SIP does not destroy your wealth journey.